KH-11 KENNEN

 The KH-11 KENNEN (later renamed CRYSTAL, then Evolved Enhanced CRYSTAL System, and codenamed 1010 and Key Hole) is a type of reconnaissance satellite first launched by the American National Reconnaissance Office (NRO) in December 1976.
-Manufactured by Lockheed in Sunnyvale, California, the KH-11 was the first American spy satellite to use electro-optical digital imaging, and so offer real-time optical observations.
+Manufactured by Lockheed in Sunnyvale, California, the KH-11 was the first American spy satellite to use electro-optical digital imaging, and to offer real-time optical observations.

 Later KH-11 satellites have been referred to by outside observers as KH-11B or KH-12, and by the names "Advanced KENNEN", "Improved Crystal" and "Ikon".
 Official budget documents refer to the latest generation of electro-optical satellites as Evolved Enhanced CRYSTAL System.
 The Key Hole series was officially discontinued in favor of a random numbering scheme after repeated public references to KH-7 GAMBIT, KH-8 GAMBIT 3, KH-9 HEXAGON, and KH-11 KENNEN satellites.

-The capabilities of the KH-11 are highly classified, as are images they produce.
-The satellites are believed to have been the source of some imagery of the Soviet Union and China made public in 1997; images of Sudan and Afghanistan made public in 1998 related to the response to the 1998 U.S. embassy bombings; and a classified 2019 photo, leaked by then President Donald Trump, of a failed Iranian rocket launch.
-The image was later declassified in November 2022.
+The capabilities of the KH-11 are highly classified, as are the images they produce.
+The satellites are believed to have been the source of some imagery of the Soviet Union and China made public in 1997; images of Sudan and Afghanistan made public in 1998 related to the response to the 1998 U.S. embassy bombings; and a 2019 photo, provided by then-President Donald Trump, of a failed Iranian rocket launch.

-Program history and logistics
+Program history

+Before KENNEN, National Reconnaissance Office spy satellites such as KH-9 HEXAGON took photographs on film, which was dropped to Earth in capsules.
+The satellites' useful life ended when they ran out of film or capsules.

 The Film Read-Out KH-7 GAMBIT (FROG) served as NRO Program A's competitor to NRO Program B's initial electro-optical imagery (EOI) satellite.
-After a precursor EOI study with the codeword Zoster, President Nixon on 23 September 1971 approved the development of an EOI satellite under the initial codeword Zaman.
+After a precursor EOI study under the codeword Zoster, President Nixon on 23 September 1971 approved the development of an EOI satellite codenamed Zaman.
 In November 1971, this codeword was changed to Kennen, which is Middle English for "to perceive".
-Initial director of the ZAMAN/KENNEN Program Group was Charles R. "Charlie" Roth, who in Oct 1975 was succeeded by Rutledge P. (Hap) Hazzard.
+Initial director of the ZAMAN/KENNEN Program Group was Charles R. "Charlie" Roth; he was succeeded in October 1975 by Rutledge P. (Hap) Hazzard.

-Data is transmitted through a network of communications satellites; the Satellite Data System (SDS).
-The initial ground station for the processing of the electro-optical imaging was a secret National Reconnaissance Office facility in Area 58, later confirmed to be located in Fort Belvoir.
+The KENNEN system transmits its imagery as data through the Satellite Data System (SDS), a network of communications satellites.
+These digital images were initially processed at a secret National Reconnaissance Office facility dubbed Area 58 at Fort Belvoir in Virginia.

-In 1999, NRO selected Boeing as the prime contractor for the Future Imagery Architecture (FIA) program, aimed at replacing the KH-11 satellites by a more cost effective constellation of smaller, and also more capable reconnaissance satellites.
-After the failure of the FIA in 2005, NRO ordered from Lockheed two additional legacy hardware KH-11s.
-USA-224, the first of these two, was launched in early 2011 two years ahead of the initial schedule estimate.
+In 1999, NRO selected Boeing as the prime contractor for the Future Imagery Architecture (FIA) program, which aimed to replace the KH-11 satellites by a more cost-effective constellation of smaller, more capable reconnaissance satellites.
+After the failure of the FIA in 2005, NRO ordered two more KH-11s from Lockheed.
+USA-224, the first of these, was launched in early 2011 two years ahead of the initial schedule estimate.